Mom’s Cranberry Sauce

 Mom's Cranberry Sauce

-I will admit, I have never been a big fan of cranberry sauce unless of course, it’s my mom’s.
+I will admit, I have never been a big fan of cranberry sauce unless, of course, it’s my mom’s.
 That weird stuff that slides out of the can with the impression of the can rings on the side?
 Um, no thanks.
 Too weird.
 Food shouldn’t look like the container it came out of, should it?

 Mom’s Amazing Cranberry Sauce

 I love this fresh cranberry sauce my mom makes.
-It has an orange flavor, that personally I think just makes it taste perfect.
+It has an orange flavor that, personally, I think just makes it taste perfect.
 Cranberry-Orange is a fantastic flavor combination.

 My memories of Thanksgiving are always heartwarming.
 As a kid, we went to my Grandma’s every year.
 (My Mom’s Mom) I can close my eyes and picture her in her kitchen in South Omaha, wearing her dress and her apron, cooking and laughing with us as polka music played in the background.

 That very kitchen floor is where she taught me how to polka dance.
-Big Joe Polka Show was one she never ever missed.
+The Big Joe Polka Show was one she never ever missed.

 me

 I wish my grandma had been facing the camera.
-This is her, my Mom and me on my first Thanksgiving.
+This is her, my Mom, and me on my first Thanksgiving.
 I was about 5 months old here.

 My grandma was a marvelous cook, and it’s a quality she passed on to my Mom, and I hope that my kids feel like that about me.